 You are required to complete each element below to receive your semester grade.
 If the course work below is not complete by the end of the semester, you will receive a grade of F unless you received approval from the Academic Dean to receive a grade of IP:

 Once you have located a biomedical healthcare professional (or professionals), fill out the Site Approval Form for each location.
-It must be completed and uploaded by Week 6, if possible.
+It must be completed and uploaded by <dueWeekID10>, if possible.
 Then, go to the state licensing board for their profession and look up their license verification and disciplinary record.
 If both the license verification is active and they have a clean disciplinary record, your site is automatically approved.
 Upload the site approval form, screenshot of license verification and screenshot of disciplinary record to Moodle and please go and complete your hours.
 If possible, please upload all license verification, disciplinary record, and site approval documents together in one Moodle post.

 *If you find that your healthcare professional’s license is not up to date, OR they have a disciplinary record, please upload to Moodle for further evaluation.
 There are many reasons why an issue may exist requiring additional evaluation – it does not automatically mean you have to find someone else but it may be necessary, so please find more than one site so you are not stuck if this occurs.